Shareholder Loan Agreement

 • events of default: a shareholder loan may have less onerous events of default than a third party loan

-• optional clauses depending on whether the loan is interest-free or carries interest
+• alternative clauses depending on whether the loan is interest-free or carries interest

 As with all of our document templates, your purchase will include access to clear explanatory guidance on the document and its use.